 Pair programming means that you and your partner study the problem sets individually and possibly even sketch out solutions.
 Then you meet and jointly develop solutions to each problem.
 One of you--the driver--types, and the other one--the co-pilot--looks over the driver's shoulder.
 When something isn't clear, it is the co-driver's responsibility to question the approach.
 You must switch roles during such a problem solving session.
-Every partner must be able to solve every homework problem in the end.

 Warning: You must be able to solve every homework problem on your own.

 Are you sure you have read the warning?

 You are free to collaborate at will with others on the problem sets.
 If you do so, you must acknowledge all collaborators on your cover page.
 Failure to do so may result in reductions of your homework grade.

 If you are having difficulties working with your partner, please inform your TA or the instructor.
 Bring in your log of meetings with your partner to help explain the problems you may have.